Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Simulations

-Fig.~\ref{fig:j_total} shows the average current in laser direction of laser accelerated electrons inside the ROI compared to the analytical scaling Eq.~\eqref{eqn:j_h} with $\bar \gamma_h$ extracted from the PIC simulation itself.
-It is readily seen that the popular scaling~\eqref{eqn:j_h} does not describe the simulation results well, neither using $\bar{\gamma}_h$ nor $\left\langle \gamma_h \right\rangle$ (assuming transverse quiver motion as demonstrated in~\cite{EAAC2015proceeding}).
-It overestimates the PIC results for $a_0\le 20$ while it significantly underestimates the currents for larger $a_0$.
-The differences are rather large with up to an order of magnitude for small $a_0$ or ultra-relativistic lasers $a_0 \gg 50$.
-It is important to note that since the current displayed in the figure comprises \emph{all} laser accelerated electrons inside the ROI, it consists not only of electrons from two $2\omega_0$ bunches but due to dispersion also of slow moving electrons from earlier bunches.
-For this reason in the following we restrict our analysis to electrons with $\gamma_h-1>m$ with $m\equiv 1$.
-Yet, since the $2\omega_0$ bunches \textit{inside} the ROI are also subject to dispersion and hence gradually leave the slow moving electrons behind, the dispersion is partially compensated and we may attribute a large part of the mismatch seen in Fig.~\ref{fig:j_total} to Eqn.~\eqref{eqn:j_h} not being valid in the simulation.
+Fig.~\ref{fig:j_total} shows the average current in laser direction of laser accelerated electrons inside the ROI compared to the analytical scaling Eq.~\eqref{eqn:j_h}.
+For the dashed line we used the average quiver energy of electrons in the transverse electric laser field (i.e. essentially the ponderomotive scaling), for the solid line we replaced $\left\langle\gamma_h\right\rangle$ with the average electron energy from the PIC simulation in the ROI, $\bar{\gamma}_h$.
+It is readily seen that the popular scaling~\eqref{eqn:j_h} does not describe the simulation results well.
+Using the quiver energy scaling, the current is consistently overestimated, with the average energy from the simulation Eqn.~\eqref{eqn:j_h} overestimates the current for $a_0\le 20$ while it significantly underestimates it for larger $a_0$.
+The differences are rather large, ranging up to an order of magnitude.

+It is important to note that here and in the following we only consider electrons with kinetic energy larger than $m=\gamma-1=1$, both for the simulation and for the analytic estimate.
+In the ROI there are not only electrons from two $2\omega_0$ bunches but due to dispersion also slow moving electrons from earlier bunches.
+By setting the energy threshold we can filter them out to a large extend.